Expensify/slate/source/includes/_reconciliationTemplates.md

 reportFieldData.reportFieldName1[reportID]
 ```

 You can access the report fields for reports.
 The import statement works a bit differently from the regular report information.
 You need to specify each report field that you want to bring in directly in the import.
-The `repordFieldData` will contain a map, with each report field name as a key pointing to a map of reportIDs to report field values on those reports.
+The `reportFieldData` will contain a map, with each report field name as a key pointing to a map of reportIDs to report field values on those reports.